Paleofauna of the Eocene Okanagan Highlands: Reptiles

 The only reptile fossils known from the Okanagan highlands come from the Allenby Formation.
 A soft-shelled turtle is known from the "Ashnola shales" unit and unidentified turtle bone are known from the interbedded Princeton Chert.
 The soft shelled turtle was first discovered by James Basinger from dark shale layers above the chert and reported by Wilson (1982).
 The unidentified turtle bones were found preserved within the chert layers and first reported by Stockey and Pigg (1994).
+In his 1995 Masters thesis, G. Guthrie listed an isolated tooth from the Quilchena site as from a crocodile, which would have been the only instance of a crocodylian in the highlands.
+The taxonomic affinity was later revised after further examination and Mathewes et al. (2016) listed the specimen as an unidentified fish tooth.